The First-Time Homebuyer’s Guide to Pennsylvania Property

 Buying a home for the first time is an exciting process.
 Whether you’re wanting to plant roots or making a financial investment, it’s a significant milestone that sets the stage for the next chapter of your life.
 But that doesn’t make the process any less daunting.
 Once you’ve decided to purchase your first home, there’s a whole world of real estate agents, financing, mortgages, and more that you need to navigate before you sign on the dotted line.
 To help you do just that, we put together a guide for first-time buyers in the Keystone state.

 The Pennsylvania Market

-While several real estate markets across the U.S. are cooling down, Pennsylvania is the midst of a seller’s market.
-Home values have been increasing since 2013, and reached a median price of $173,300 in 2018, 4.8% higher than the year prior.
-This trend is set to continue, with another 3.7% jump expected over the course of this year.
-Despite rising prices, houses are still spending less time on the market than they did in the last five years, making it an ideal situation for sellers looking to negotiate before the sale is finalized.
+Home values in many states across the U.S. have been steadily increasing since 2013, with Pennsylvania seeing a median price of $234,250 in 2021, 14% higher than the year prior.
+Even so, many houses are going for more than the list price, making it an ideal situation for sellers looking to negotiate before the sale is finalized.
 For first-time buyers, this type of market can be intimidating as it tends to be quite competitive, but the best thing they can do is be prepared.

 You’ve Decided to Buy.
 What’s Next?

 Before you start actively searching for your dream home, it’s important to have your financing in place so that you can move quickly with a bid when you find it.

 Explore more tips for saving for and buying a home.Learn More